-- Ascertain the reason - Ensure the proper safeguarding action is taken - Identify whether the absence is approved or not; and, - Identify the correct code to use before entering it on to the school's electronic register, or management information system as a priority and returned to the school office in a timely manner.
-This is used to download data to the School Census.
+- Ascertain the reason - Ensure the proper safeguarding action is taken - Identify whether the absence is approved or not; and, https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1073616/Working_together_to_improve_school_attendance.pdf (See appendix 3.)

+- Identify the correct code to use before entering it on to the school's electronic register, or management information system as a priority and returned to the school office in a timely manner.
+This is used to download data to the School Census - Consider early identification, assessment, intervention and support processes that may need to be implemented.